Skip to Main Content

 Bike drivetrain on an OBED Boundary

-It’s probably one of the biggest questions when building your OBED gravel bike: What’s the difference between a 1X (often called one-by) or 2X (two-by) drivetrain?
-And ultimately, which should I choose?
+It’s probably one of the biggest questions when building your OBED gravel bike: What’s the difference between a 1x (often called one-by) or 2x (two-by) drivetrain?
+And ultimately, which should you choose?

-1X or 2X refers to the number of chainrings the drivetrains run; a 1X has a single front chainring, while 2X has two (along with a front derailleur).
-When gravel cycling became a cycling segment in its own right, it brought together two separate considerations: a drop bar road-style bike, ridden on both the road, as well as trails.
+1x or 2x refers to the number of chainrings the drivetrains run; a 1x has a single front chainring, while 2x has two (along with a front derailleur).
+When gravel cycling became a cycling segment in its own right, it brought together technology from two separate cycling disciplines: road and mountain biking.
+The result is a drop bar bike made to be ridden on pave and unpaved roads, as well as trails.
 And those trails can vary from groomed fireroad to, for some, steep, rocky singletrack.

-That brought forth the option of two different types of drivetrains; a 2X groups for those accustomed to road-style gear ranges with easy cadence transition between gears across the gear range, and 1X mountain bike-style gearing, with big gear jumps, a wide gear range to get up steep climbs at low speed, all in a lightweight package.
+That brought forth the option of two different types of drivetrains; a 2x drivetrain for those accustomed to road-style gear ranges with easy cadence transitions between gears across the gear range, and 1x mountain bike-style gearing, with big gear jumps, a wide gear range to get up steep climbs at low speed, all in a lightweight package.

-Both 1X and 2X drivetrains have a performance feature bumpy terrain with clutched rear derailleurs offerings from Shimano and SRAM (which takes the bounce out of the rear derailleur’s lower jockey and reduces chain slap and the chance of dropped chains on even the bumpiest trails).
-You’ll find clutched rear derailleurs only in Shimano’s GRX range, and SRAM’s AXS range.
+Both 1x and 2x gravel-specific drivetrains can handle bumpy terrain with clutched rear derailleurs offerings from Shimano and SRAM (which takes the bounce out of the rear derailleur’s lower jockey and reduces chain slap and the chance of dropped chains on even the bumpiest trails).
+You’ll find clutched rear derailleurs only in Shimano’s GRX range, and SRAM’s entire mechanical, AXS, and T-Type 1x range.
 Be sure to consider this feature when choosing your drivetrain, because it’s definitely a feature.

 So…which drivetrain should you choose?
 It may depend upon how you ride, and often, where you ride.
 We look at different case use situations, which will hopefully help you determine the best choice for you.